-However, when your mattress is close to the ground, directly touching it or lays on a solid box spring, air circulation is limited, and this adds in little extra heat and prevents it drying out.
+However, when your mattress is close to the ground, directly touching it, or lays on a solid box spring, air circulation is limited, and this adds in little extra heat and prevents it from drying out.
 Both of these factors allow the mold to increase quickly, causing severe problems.

 Mold Under The Bed

 Mold typically occurs on the bottom of your bed, but it is possible for it to appear elsewhere first.
 The reason why the underneath of your bed is the most common spot for fungus growth is that it gets practically no light exposure and the air circulation is limited.
-While the top and sides of a bed see sunlight and artificial light, as well as receiving air every time, you lift your bed sheets.
+While the top and sides of a bed see sunlight and artificial light, as well as receive air every time, you lift your bedsheets.